Quincy Olivari: Professional career

-Los Angeles / South Bay Lakers (2024–2025)

 After going undrafted in the 2024 NBA draft, Olivari joined the Los Angeles Lakers for the 2024 NBA Summer League and on August 14, 2024, he signed with them on an exhibit 10 contract.
 On October 19, his deal was converted into a two-way contract.
 On December 12, he signed a multiyear sneaker deal with Under Armour's Curry Brand.
 On January 15, 2025, Olivari was waived and seven days later, he joined South Bay.

-Brooklyn Nets (2025–present)

-On July 5, Olivari was added to the roster of the Brooklyn Nets for the upcoming 2025 NBA 2K26 Summer League.
+On July 5, Olivari was added to the roster of the Brooklyn Nets for the 2025 NBA 2K26 Summer League, but did not make the final roster.

+On September 23, 2025, Olivari signed a two way deal with the Detroit Pistons.
+Two day later he was waived by the Pistons.
+After acquiring his returning playing rights from the South Bay Lakers, Olivari was signed by the Motor City Cruise.

+On July 18, 2026, he signed with Aquila Basket Trento of the Italian Lega Basket Serie A (LBA).